garrandall/popular-music-data/tracks/breathe-michelle-branch.md

 Do you hear me?

 If I just breathe
 Let it fill the space between
 I'll know everything is alright
 Breathe,
 Every little piece of me
 You'll see
 Everything is alright
-Everything is alright if i just breathe... breathe
+Everything is alright if I just breathe... breathe

 I've been driving for an hour
 Just talking to the rain